-Plant-based products are products made mainly from plants.
+Plant-based products are made mainly from plants, though the term also includes fungi (e.g. mushrooms, Quorn), algae, and bacteria.
+In this post, I generally talk about plants.
 'Plant-based' may mean vegetarian, vegan, or neither, but in general (in 2020) and in this post it tends to refer to vegan.
 There may be some animal use involved in these technologies (e.g. conducting animal tests for ingredients), so I won’t call them vegan to avoid debates over terminology.

 Cultivated meat is meat made from actual animal cells, grown in vitro (outside the organism).
 This process is called cellular agriculture.

 In acellular agriculture, the products are not cells but proteins and fats.
 Cells or microbes (like yeast or bacteria) are used as ‘factories’ to produce these.
 This gives us actual dairy and eggs; just as the insulin we use today is produced in bacteria rather than live pigs.